 Personal Care Items to Pack on a Road Trip

 Since you’ll be spending lots of time in the car, you’ll want to put some of your favorite items on your road trip packing list.
+Stay comfortable with layers like the perfect travel hoodie, and bring little luxuries along for the ride.
 Whether it’s an extra pack of your favorite gum, miniature sewing kit or portable lint roller, these personal care items are sure to make your trip more pleasant.

 Mini Beauty Products

 There’s nothing worse than searching for your chapstick in vain or not having a hair tie when you need one.
 That’s why I keep a small pouch of some of my most-used personal care items in the center console of my car.